SwinIoTLab/SenShaMart/INSTALLATION.md

   This is located at `public__wallet/public-wallet-app.js`.
 This application acts as a wallet.

+### Running

+To run an app (for example a miner):

+0. Make sure you've compiled them with typescript through calling `tsc`
+1. You can run the Apps with the defult configurations.
+It is recomended to set the required configurations in the settings.json file as explained below in the configuration section.
+2. Run the app using node (e.g. `node miner/miner-app.js`).
+You can run multiole apps simultaneously.

 ### Configuration

 Each of these apps gets their configuration from a `./settings.json` file in the working directory.